-7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com (858) 551-8500 blr@raremaps.com America Septentrionalis Concinnata juxta Observationes . . .
-Montreal, and Fort Frontenac.
+The Great Lakes, based on Coronelli, show the French strongholds at Tadousac, Quebec, Fort Sorel, Montreal, and Fort Frontenac.
 The English settlements are kept to the east of the Alleghenies, with Fort and River Kinibeki as the border between New England and Acadia.
-Lotter has switched the cartouches in the upper right corner, choosing a vignette showing a European navigator with his ship and trade goods, which is contrasted to an African man offering a plate of food.
-Lotter also includes a less ornate scale and text box in the upper left corner; the note and the annotations across the map have been translated from French to Latin.
-The Mississippi River Valley and states of this map De L'Isle's was a map of firsts, including being the first to show the Sargasso Sea (Mer de Sargasse).
+The Mississippi River Valley and states of this map This is a map of firsts, including being the first to show the Sargasso Sea (Mer de Sargasse).
 The most significant first, however, is the earliest correct placement of the mouth of the Mississippi River on a printed map.
-Here, Lotter has followed De L'Isle closely, only adding an additional outlet to the sea, creating a small delta island at the mouth of the river.
 According to previous cartobibliography, the map considered the first state includes the cartographer's address as "Rue de Canettes" in the cartouche; the second state has the address of "Quai de l'Horloge."
-However, an article in the Map Collector (Issue 26, pp. 2-6, March 1984) by Schwartz and Taliaferro describes a copy located in Austria of an earlier state in which the mouth of the Mississippi River is shown in Texas, rather than, as on the later states, in Louisiana, slightly west of longitude $280^{\circ}$ .
+However, an article in the Map Collector (Issue 26, pp. 2-6, March 1984) by Schwartz and Taliaferro describes a copy located in Austria of an earlier state in which the mouth of the Mississippi River is shown in Texas, rather than, as on the later states, in Louisiana, slightly west of longitude 280°.
 The earlier state is known in only a very few examples.
+This is an example of what was previously known as the first state, which is very rare on the market.
 The lower portion of the Mississippi River is angled differently than Cassini's efforts.
-Farther upriver, this was the first map to separate the Wabash from the Ohio River, showing the former as a tributary of the latter.
-This is also one of the earliest maps to show the Louisiana expeditions led by Pierre Le Moyne D'Iberville (1698-1699).
+Farther upriver, this is the first map to separate the Wabash from the Ohio River, showing the former as a tributary of the latter.
+This is also one of the earliest maps to show the Louisiana expeditions led by Pierre Le Moyne d'Iberville (1698-1699).
 Early in his career, D'Iberville explored Hudson Bay, and harassed the Hudson's Bay Company, on behalf of the Compagnie du Nord.
-After the Sieur de la Salle travelled from the Great Lakes to the Gulf of Mexico via the Mississippi River in 1682, D'Iberville was tasked by the Minister for Naval Affairs and Colonies, Pontchartrain, to locate the mouth of the river.
+After the Sieur de la Salle travelled from the Great Lakes to the Gulf of Mexico via the Mississippi River in 1682, d'Iberville was tasked by the Minister for Naval Affairs and Colonies, Pontchartrain, to locate the mouth of the river.
 D'Iberville left Brest in October 1698 with four ships.
 He sailed along the Gulf Coast, past the new Spanish fortifications at Pensacola, shown on this map, and arrived at the Birdfoot Delta in March 1699.
 Thanks to native informants, he found that this was indeed the river he was looking for.
 D'Iberville set out again the following year.
-He sailed this time to Biloxi.
-He also returned in 1701, after this map was initially published by De L'Isle, to build at fort at Mobile.
-In 1718, his brother, Jean-Baptiste
+He sailed this time to Biloxi, here F. des Bilocchy.
+He also returned in 1701, after this map was initially published, to build at fort at Mobile, here Mobila.
+In 1718,